 When I deal with important decisions, why does it seem harder to decide?

-When you suspect that you are over-analyzing your situation in order to make a decision — or worse, you feel stuck in a so called “analysis paralysis” — you can bet that Solomon’s Paradox is at work in your mind.
-It seems like we are designed to better at being objective for others and often too subjective for own purposes.
+When you suspect that you are over-analyzing your situation in order to make a decision or you feel stuck in a so called, “analysis paralysis,” then you can bet that Solomon’s Paradox is at work in your mind.
+It seems like we are designed to better at being objective for others — and often too subjective for own purposes.
 The experience of “too much to consider to make a final decision” seems to be especially exaggerated when what you want from your decision is of utmost importance to you.
-Choices like: a new job, career opportunities, how to best launch or grow a startup business, staying in a romantic relationship or not, moving to another city or not, and other such big decisions in life and business.
+Choices like: considering a new job, career opportunities, how to best launch or grow a startup business, staying in a romantic relationship or not, whether to move to another city, and other such big decisions in life and business.